Arena-Rosnav/.github/docs/user_guides/error_handling.md

 ```

 !!! note
-    After any changes inside a subdirectory of the forks directory the workspace needs to be build and sourced again.
+    After any changes inside a subdirectory of the utils directory the workspace needs to be build and sourced again.

-## Updating the forks of the workspace
+## Updating the utils of the workspace
-Sometimes your forks directory is outdated or defective.
-In these cases, simply updating or deleting the forks folder and updating the workspace might do the trick.
+Sometimes your utils directory is outdated or defective.
+In these cases, simply updating or deleting the utils folder and updating the workspace might do the trick.
 ```
 cd arena-rosnav # navigate to the arena-rosnav rosws update